Soap Opera Hopper Nicolas Coster

 Nicolas Coster played the romantic love interest (albeit a terrorist) of long-time All My Children actress Susan Lucci (Erica Kane).

-Among Nicolas Coster’s movies in the 1980’s were two films with actor Treat Williams.
-Their first film together was Why Would I Lie (1980), with Gabriel Macht and and fellow soap-hopper Ilene Kristen.
-Coster’s second movie with Treat Williams was the thriller The Pursuit of D. B. Cooper (1981) starring Robert Duvall and Kathryn Harrold.
+Among Nicolas Coster’s 1980s movies were two films with actor Treat Williams – Why Would I Lie (1980), and the thriller The Pursuit of D. B. Cooper (1981) starring Robert Duvall.
+He had cameos / small parts in the large casts of these feature films and made-for-TV movies as well:

 - Little Darlings (1980) starring Tatum O’Neal, Kristy McNichol, Armand Assante, and Matt Dillon.